lukecjohnson/args/README.md

     the end-user
   - `shorthand`: A single-letter alias that can be used with a single dash on the command line (e.g. `-p` instead of `--port`)
+  - `description`: A short description of the flag to be included in the generated help text that is printed when the built-in `--help` or `-h` flag is provided

 `parse` returns an object containing `args` and `flags`: